Zia-ul-Haq: 1985 parliamentary elections and constitutional amendments

-'Sharization' of Pakistan
+Islamisation of Pakistan

-The "primary" policy or "centerpiece" of Zia's government was "Sharization" or "Islamization".
+The primary policy of Zia's government was "Shariaisation" or "Islamisation".

-In 1977, prior to the coup, the drinking and selling of wine by Muslims, along with nightclubs, and horse racing was banned by Prime Minister Bhutto in an effort to stem the tide of street Islamization.

-Zia went much further, committing himself to enforce Nizam-e-Mustafa ("Rule of the prophet" or Islamic System, i.e. establishing an Islamic state and sharia law), a significant turn from Pakistan's predominantly secular law, inherited from the British.
+In 1977, before the coup, the drinking and selling of wine by Muslims, along with nightclubs, and horse racing was banned by Prime Minister Bhutto to stem the tide of street Islamisation.
+Zia went much further, committing himself to enforce Nizam-e-Mustafa ("Rule of the Prophet" or an Islamic System, i.e. establishing an Islamic state and sharia law), a significant turn from Pakistan's predominantly secular law, inherited from the British.